Code of Ethics

 - Support activities for the advancement of the profession.

-- Report to the Institute (Registrar) any alleged practices, professional incompetence, professional misconduct or any breach of The Act or bylaws.
+- Report to the SIA Registrar any alleged practices, professional incompetence, professional misconduct or any breach of The Agrologists Act or SIA’s bylaws.

 - State clearly on whose behalf professional statements or opinions are made.

-- Abstain from undignified or misleading public communication with or about agrologists.
+- Abstain from undignified or misleading public communication with or about registered agrologists.

 - Give credit for professional work to whom credit is due.

-- Share knowledge and experience with other agrologists, mentor new members and contribute to building a strong network of professionals.
+- Share knowledge and experience with other registered agrologists, mentor articling and new registered agrologists, and contribute to building a strong network of professionals.

 Practice Standards